Peace of mind guaranteed. Find out more about our Guaranteed Place Scheme.

 Tutor-led, student-led, and independent learning sessions are at the core of our teaching approach.
 The learning experience encourages students to push their creative thinking so that they embrace learning through failed ideas and concepts, as this is the path to innovative and original project solutions.
 This is alongside students learning to respond to advertising briefs which require a sound grasp of commercial communications, and the ability to identify and reach defined audiences.

 Through extensive practice in the studio, students can develop their strategic, conceptual, copywriting, planning, pitching, and creative problem-solving skills.
-In the final year, students are able to refine their portfolio of work and be part of a showcase of advertising campaigns across different communication channel.
+In the final year, students are able to refine their portfolio of work and be part of a showcase of advertising campaigns across different communication channels.

 The programme utilises a dynamic mix of delivery methods to make for an enriched and engaged student experience.
 Up-to-date digital blended teaching methods are used to support an education that reflects the current landscape.